2H61

 KNOWLEDGE OF:

-· current literature, federal, state, and local laws and regulations, and court rulings related to affirmative action and equal employment opportunity in public agencies
+· current literature, federal, state, and local laws and regulations, and court rulings related to equal employment opportunity in public agencies

 · the standard principles, practices, methods, and techniques of public personnel administration

-· selection and certification practices, procedures, and regulations
+· selection and hiring practices, procedures, and regulations

 · administrative organization and management

-· Standard computer software packages used for word processing, spreadsheets and database management, as well as Office of Human Resources specific information systems
+· standard computer software packages used for word processing, spreadsheets and database management

 SKILL IN: